-In this example, the hospital spent an average of \$6,336 for inpatient claims during the index admission.
-This represents 48.3 percent of total episode spending for the hospital.
-Table 5 also allows us to compare the percent of total average spending in an individual hospital to the percent of spending at the state and national levels.
+In this example, the hospital spent an average of \$16,208 for inpatient claims during the index admission.
+This represents 65.3 percent of total episode spending for the hospital.

+Table 5 also allows us to compare the percentage of total average spending in an individual hospital to the percent of spending at the state and national levels.
 The red box highlights the comparison that we can make for the percent of spending on inpatient claims during the index hospital admission.
-In this example, the hospital spends 48.3 percent of episode spending on inpatient services.
-This is lower than the percent of spending in the state, which is 51.2 percent, and the nation, which is 50.9 percent.
-A lower percentage of spending in an individual hospital for a given time period and claim type indicates that the individual hospital spends less than other hospital's in their state and the nation.
-Alternatively, a higher percentage of spending in an individual hospital when compared to the percent of spending in their state and the nation indicates that the individual hospital spends more than the other hospitals in the state and the nation.
+In this example, the hospital spends 65.3 percent of episode spending on inpatient services.
+This is higher than the percent of spending in the state, which is 60.8 percent, and the nation, which is 54.7 percent.
+A lower percentage of spending in an individual hospital for a given time period and claim type indicates that the individual hospital spends less than other hospitals in their state and the nation.
+On the other hand, a higher percent of spending in an individual hospital when compared to the percent of spending in their state and the nation indicates that the individual hospital spends more than the other hospitals in the state and the nation.

-Table 6 provides a breakdown of average actual and expected spending for an MSPB episode by major diagnostic category, or MDC.
+Table 6 provides a breakdown of average actual and expected spending for an MSPB episode by Major Diagnostic Category, or MDC.
 Hospitals can compare their average actual and expected spending to the state and national average actual and expected spending.

-In this example, we can look at the hospital's average actual and expected spending per episode for the Major Diagnostic Category, MDC, for Ear, Nose, Mouth, and Throat.
-The hospital's average actual and expected spending per episode can be found in Columns C and D. This hospital has an average actual spending of \$7,616 per episode compared to an average expected spending of \$10,305 per episode.
+In this example, we can look at the hospital's average actual and expected spending per episode for the Major Diagnostic Category, MDC, for ear, nose, mouth, and throat.
+The hospital's average actual and expected spending per episode are found in columns C and D. This hospital has an average actual spending of \$16,513 per episode compared to an average expected spending of \$15,624 per episode.

 Table 6 also allows us to compare the average actual and expected spending of the individual hospital to the spending level in their state and the nation.
-For episodes included in the MDC for Ear, Nose, Mouth and Throat, let's look at Columns G and H and identify the national average actual and expected spending which we see as being about \$15,000 per episode.
+For episodes included in the MDC for ear, nose, mouth, and throat, let's look at columns G and H and identify the national average actual and expected spending, which we see as about \$16,000 per episode.
+Hospitals can compare their average expected spending per episode, found in column D, to the national average expected spending per episode, found in column H.

-Hospitals can compare their average expected spending per episode, found in Column D, to the national average expected spending per episode, found in Column H. In this example, the hospital had an average expected spending of \$10,383 dollars.
+In this example, the hospital had an average expected spending of \$15,624.
 Here, we see that this hospital has a lower than average expected spending per episode than the nation.